Olivert75/regression_project/README.md

  ## 1.)
 Project Overview
  In this project, I will be working with a Zillow dataset to create a model that will predict a property's value.
 Specifically for this scenario...
- This machine learning model will predict single-unit property values that are sold during the peak season of real-estate (May-Aug) of 2017.
+ This machine learning model will predict single-unit property values that are sold during 2017.
  <br>
  <br>